Do your homework BEFORE you begin a project.

 |A friend of mine and his wife recently replaced their roofing shingles after receiving notice from their Homeowner's Insurance Company that their home's asphalt shingles were approaching their 20 year anniversary, and in order to maintain coverage on their home the shingles would need to be replaced.
 The Insured's sought out three roofing contractors for bids/comparative estimates, verified the credentials and reputation of the roofer selected for the job, and subsequently replaced the roof.

-My profession for many years following retirement from the Military was in the Insurance Industry (before I retired for the second time last June).
+My profession for many years following retirement from the Military was in the Insurance Industry.
 Although the county in which my homeowner friend and his wife resided inspected and signed off on the job as completed and within code, I was asked by the couple who owned the home to conduct an additional, informal inspection.
 They simply wanted to make sure via a third party inspection their roof was properly replaced.
 I explained that their request was not within my purview as an Investigator, but I did know a roofing contractor who was a good friend of mine with more than 30 years of roofing experience, and I would make arrangements to have him inspect the roof.
-I would tag along, although my actual job was inspecting homes (including roofs) damaged as a result of covered perils under the policy (or other nefarious reasons).
-The Inspection revealed the job was properly completed, with the exception of installing a, "Cricket" behind the chimney on the downward slope.
+I would tag along to confirm authenticity of the inspection.
+Long story short, the roofing contractor's assessment revealed the job was properly completed, with the exception of installing a, "Cricket" behind the chimney on the downward slope.

 Note: The roof replacement in this example was at the expense of the owners', not the Insurance Company.
 The installation of new asphalt shingles was considered to be maintenance related (worn out due to age) and not the result of a covered peril under the policy such as hail, wind, fire, etc...